lfe/docs/README.md

 ## Introduction [&#x219F;](#contents)

-> When I first came here, this was all swamp.
-Everyone said I was daft to build a castle on a swamp, but I built in all the same, just to show them.
-It sank into the swamp.
+> When I first came here, this was all yak hair.
+Everyone said I was daft to build a yurt on the Endless High Plain of Yak, but I built in all the same, just to show them.
+It sank into the Plains of Yak.
 So I built a second one.
-That sank into the swamp.
+That sank into the Plains of Yak.
 So I built a third.
-That burned down, fell over, then sank into the swamp.
+That burned down, fell over, then sank into the Plains of Yak.
 But the fourth one stayed up.
-And that's what you're going to get, Lad, the strongest castle in all of England.
+And that's what you're going to get, the strongest yak hair yurt on the Endless High Plain of Yak.

 So maybe we should make this version 4 and skip version 3?